ChangWynn/CV/README.md

 Throughout my career in the casino industry, I have developed exceptional problem-solving abilities and quick thinking, an acute attention to detail, and the ability to handle high-pressure situations with calmness and precision.

-Recognizing the limitations of growth within this industry, I am now eager to transition to a career in software engineering, which not only aligns with my passion but also offers endless opportunities for advancement and continuous personal and professional development.
+Recognizing the limitations of growth within this industry, I am now eager to transition to a career in software engineering, which not only aligns with my passion but also offers endless opportunities for personal and professional development.

 <!-- These skills have instilled in me a strong sense of adaptability, an analytical mindset, and the ability to excel in collaborative team environments. -->

-I am excited to contribute to the development community where I can leverage my skills to work on cutting-edge projects.
+I am excited to contribute to the tech community where I can leverage my skills to work on cutting-edge projects.
 With a growth mindset and an insatiable curiosity, I am ready to take on new challenges, learn from my peers, and make a meaningful impact.

 ---